dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Versioning through a Custom Request Header
 An easier, more consistent method of versioning the API is to include the API version indicator in the request headers.
 This method avoids the complexity of including the version for resources across the versions.

-Lets say we have a versioned API and that our Orders
+Lets say we have a versioned API and that our Orders...

 ```text
  GET   https://bpglibrary-official.com/v1/orders/3